serokell/ton-paychan/doc/Payment-channel.md

 To make a new micro-payment:

+1. Check that the remaining share is enough for the payment.
-1. Add the desired amount to `weOwe`.
+2. Add the desired amount to `weOwe`.
-2. Prepare a new IOU with the updated values and send it.
+3. Prepare a new IOU with the updated values and send it.

 ## Contract logic